tylernguyen/x1c6-hackintosh/docs/1_README-HARDWAREandBIOS.md

 - The BCM94360CS2 module comes from the 2013 MacBook Air, supports BT 4.0 and 802.11a/g/n/ac.
 They run on eBay for <\$15.
 - For the BCM94360CS2 to work with the x1c6, you would also need a M.2 NGFF adapter.
 They run for <\$10 on eBay under "BCM94360CS2 m2 adapter"
-- See my current setup:
+- Above is my current setup.

-However, there exists other alternatives with better WiFi and Bluetooth standards, but require additional kexts to work:
+However, there exists other alternatives with better WiFi and Bluetooth standards, but additional kexts are required.
+See [`dortania/Wireless-Buyers-Guide`](https://wifi.dortania.ml/).

-- Dell DW1820a 802.11 AC Wireless Network & Bluetooth 4.1 LE NGFF Card!
-Includes Revisions:

-  - CV-OVW3T3
-  - CN-096JNT
-  - CN-0VW3T3
-  - CN-08PKF4, the "CN-08PKF4" model is reported to have the most successes, so make sure to look for that specifically.

-- Lenovo 00JT493 802.11 AC Wireless Network & Bluetooth 4.1 LE NGFF Card.
-- Foxcon T77H649 802.11 AC Wireless Network & Bluetooth 4.1 LE NGFF Card.

 > ## BIOS Settings: